 Mondays are how my personalized gifts got started.
-My good friend Lee Monday got married, and I wanted to do something unique and special for him and his bride, something to remind them of their wedding vows everytime they looked at this gift.
-So I painted this original watercolor “Mondays” for them.
+My good friend Lee Monday got married, and I wanted to do something unique and special for him and his bride.
+So I thought something to remind them of their wedding vows every time they looked at this gift.
+Being a contemporary Sedona artist, I painted this original watercolor “Mondays” for them.
 Creating a sign next to the front door with their name “Mondays.”
 I then framed this southwest New Mexico landscape wall art for them and gave it to them at their wedding.
 They were utterly thrilled to have their name/wedding date in this watercolor.
-In addition to the New Mexico landscape, I offer many Sedona landscape paintings as well

 Wall Art related to New Mexico

 Sedona Landscape Paintings

 While I love painting with watercolors, my current love is using acrylics, both heavy body, and liquid acrylics.
 Creating contemporary Sedona landscape paintings and any form of Sedona art is my current direction.